 We're here to answer your questions and assist you with billing, payments, and other power and water-related services.
 Customer service is available by phone M-F from 8:00 a.m. until 6:30 p.m. at 541-685-7000.
 In-person appointments may be available to customers who need assistance.

 We offer a variety of income-based programs.
-You may qualify for bill assistance, free home energy audit, expanded rebates or loans for efficiency upgrades and other programs.
+You may qualify for bill assistance and expanded rebates or loans for efficiency upgrades.

 As the COVID-19 situation evolves, we're committed to keeping you informed.